 - Challenging the accuracy of the information police provided to the judge in order to obtain the authorization;

 - Questioning whether the police had “reasonable and probable grounds” to believe the wiretap would provide evidence of a crime;

 - Questioning whether all other procedures were tried and failed prior to undertaking the wiretap; and

 - Questioning whether the “urgency” of the situation justified dispensing with the usual process of obtaining a wiretap authorization.

-Challenging wiretap authorizations is a complex process that requires the considerable resources and specialized knowledge that Hicks Adams LLP has to offer.
+Challenging wiretap authorizations is a complex process that requires the considerable resources and specialized knowledge that Hicks Adams has to offer.
 Our lawyers have successfully challenged the validity of wiretap authorizations in numerous cases and are ready to fearlessly defend your right to have your private communications kept private.

 If information gathered from a wiretap has incriminated you, contact our experienced criminal defence lawyers to review your options.
-The lawyers at Hicks Adams LLP have the experience and resources to vigorously defend your rights.
+The lawyers at Hicks Adams have the experience and resources to vigorously defend your rights.
 Call us at 416-975-1700 or send us an email for a free consultation.